kumahq/kuma-website/app/_src/networking/hostnamegenerator.md

   template: "{% raw %}{{ .DisplayName }}.svc.mesh.local{% endraw %}"
 ```

 ### Local MeshExternalService

 The following policy is automatically created on a zone control plane.
+It creates a hostname for each `MeshExternalService` created in a zone.
+For example, `MeshExternalService` of name `aurora` would obtain `aurora.extsvc.mesh.local` hostname.

 {% policy_yaml local-mesh-external-service %}
 ```yaml
 type: HostnameGenerator